-The channel echo (repeat) circuitry, made up of either receiver, timer TL11 and AND34 works as follows: if a trip signal is received at CC1 or CC2 and there is no output from the blocking functions the NOT inputs to AND34 will be absent.
-AND34 will thus produce a permissive keying output via OR18 for the 50 millisecond pickup time of timer TL11.
+The channel echo (repeat) circuitry, made up of the receiver, TL11 and AND34 works as follows: if a trip signal is received at CC1 and there is no output from the blocking functions the NOT input to AND34 will be absent.
+Thus, AND34 will produce an output to key the permissive transmitter (see above) for the 50 millisecond pickup time of timer TL11.
 After 50 milliseconds, no further keying will be permitted because timer TL11 will time out and apply a NOT input to AND34 to stop keying.
-Thus the TL11 NOT input to AND34 performs a knockdown circuit to limit the length of time that a permissive signal will be repeated.
+Thus TL11 and AND34 perform a knockdown circuit to prevent the keying circuits of all transmitters from being locked in.